SpoonLabs/nopol/README.md

         The maximum time execution in minute for one type of patch per per suspicious statement (eg. 5 minutes max to find a precondition at line x). (default: 5)

   [(-z|--flocal) < ochiai|dumb|gzoltar>]
-        Define the fault localizer to be used. (default: ochiai)
+        Define the fault localizer to be used. (default: gzoltar based on ochiai metric).
+"Dumb" means random fault localization.
+Ochia means ochiai based on cocospoon.

 ```